osixia/docker-openldap/README.md

 Note: By default this image is waiting an **mdb**  database backend, if you want to use any other database backend set backend type via the LDAP_BACKEND environement variable.

+### Enabling Kerberos KDC

+By default the MIT KDC is configured but the actual LDAP entries required are not created.
+That requires the user to call /usr/local/bin/01-kdc.sh.
+(We should find a way to call this automatically if 'ENABLE_KDC'? is set.)

+The additional environment variables are

+   KRB_REALM - name of Kerberos realm, default valje LDAP_DOMAIN cast to uppercase characters.
+   KDC_ADMIN - common name of kdc account, default value admin ADM_ADMIN - common name of kadmin account, default value admin KDC_SERVER - name of KDC server (port 88), default value localhost ADM_SERVER - name of kadmin server (port 750), default value KDC_SERVER

+Important: creating users is now a two-step process!

+1. Create new user with ldapadd.
+2. Create new KDC entry with kadmin.

+(Is it possible to automatically do the second?
+What about smbkrb5pwd?)

+Important: we need to bootstrap the admin principals using 'kadmin.local' within the docker container.
+Once at least one admin principal has been added 'kadmin' can be used from any system.

 ### Backup
 A simple solution to backup your ldap server, is our openldap-backup docker image:
 > [osixia/openldap-backup](https://github.com/osixia/docker-openldap-backup)